DeeQay/obsidian-automatic-git-sync/README.md

 ### Requirements

-- Make sure you have **Python** and **Git** installed on your system.
+- **Git** installed on your system.
-- The scripts assume you have a Git repository set up with Obsidian.
+- A cloned Git repository for Obsidian.